Openhab-Nodes/website/content/en/userguide/administer.md

 tags = ["administration","users"]
 +++

-In this chapter you will learn about maintenance tasks and configuration of openHAB X in general, except Backup &amp; Restore which is handled separately in the next chapter.
+In this chapter you will learn about maintenance tasks and configuration of OHX in general, except Backup &amp; Restore which is handled separately in the next chapter.
 All tasks in this chapter are performed via the <a class="demolink" href="">Maintenance</a> page of the *Setup &amp; Maintenance* interface.

 You should check by from time to time.
 All send notifications, logs and runtime metrics are accessible here.
 If your SD-Card is about to die or if attackers have targeted you is what you can find out on the summary page.